TheFBplus/pc-ex/docs/md/classes/ElementComponent_EX.md

 pc.ElementComponent.type

-#### Defined in

-node_modules/playcanvas/build/playcanvas.d.ts:14813

 • `set` **type**(`arg`): `void`

 The type of the ElementComponent.
 Can be:

-- {@link ELEMENTTYPE_GROUP}: The component can be used as a layout mechanism to create groups of ElementComponents e.g. panels.
+- ELEMENTTYPE_GROUP: The component can be used as a layout mechanism to create groups of ElementComponents e.g. panels.
-- {@link ELEMENTTYPE_IMAGE}: The component will render an image
+- ELEMENTTYPE_IMAGE: The component will render an image
-- {@link ELEMENTTYPE_TEXT}: The component will render text
+- ELEMENTTYPE_TEXT: The component will render text

 #### Parameters